sagara-gunathunga/hl7-wso2-integration-samples/hl7-integration-sample/docs/example-5.md

-# Asynchronous delivery of HL7 messages over MLLP protocol using WSO2 Message Store and Message Processors.
+# Asynchronous delivery of HL7 messages over MLLP protocol using WSO2 Message Store and Message Processors with acknowledgement processing.

 This samples demonstrates asynchronous HL7 messages delivery over MLLP protocol in an and implemented using WSO2 Message Store and Message Processors.
 Once the WSO2 EI received the messages, it immediately acknowledge the frontend application and store the message internally to send it in a reliable manner.

-After the successful  delivery to the backend HL7 message is removed from the internal store
+After the successful  delivery to the backend HL7 message is removed from the internal store and the HL7 acknowledgement from the backend is redirect to a integration sequence for further processing.

 ![Passthrough HL7 messages over MLLP protocol using a proxy service ](images/case-2.png)